Gerard of Csanád: Martyrdom

 The Holy Roman Emperor, Henry III, invaded Hungary and defeated Aba in the Battle of Ménfő in 1044.
-Peter Orseolo was restored, but his rule was unpopular, because he favored his German and Italian retaineers.
+Peter Orseolo was restored, but his rule was unpopular, because he favored his German and Italian retainers.

-Gerard's martyrdom took place on 24 September 1046, during the Vata pagan uprising.
+Gerard's martyrdom occurred on 24 September 1046, during the Vata pagan uprising.
 His co-martyrs were Bystrik and Buldus.
 There are various accounts of his death.
 According to one, he was stoned, pierced with a lance, and his body thrown from the Blocksberg cliff into the Danube.
-An alternate account claims that he was placed on a two-wheel cart, hauled to the hilltop and rolled down a hill of Buda, now named Gellert Hill, then still being alive at the bottom, was beaten to death.
+An alternate account claims that he was placed on a two-wheel cart, hauled to the hilltop and rolled down a hill of Buda, now named Gellért Hill, then still being alive at the bottom, was beaten to death.
 Other unverified tales report him as being put into a spiked barrel and rolled down the hill during a mass revolt of pagans.

 Canonized in 1083, along with St. Stephen and St. Emeric, Gerard is currently one of the patron saints of Hungary.
 His feast day is 24 September.